CosmoLike/cocoa/Cocoa/projects/README.md

 The `projects` folder includes all the projects linked to Cosmolike; they can also help organize general investigations even if they don't use Cosmolike directly.

 Projects should be hosted on independent GitHub repositories; our convention is to name the repository cocoa_XXX, where XXX is the intended project name.
-Projects that utilize Cosmolike needs to have more or less the following structure, taken from a [LSST_Y1 project](https://github.com/CosmoLike/cocoa_lsst_y1)
+Projects that utilize Cosmolike need to have more or less the following structure, taken from a [LSST_Y1 project](https://github.com/CosmoLike/cocoa_lsst_y1)

     +-- cocoa_lsst_y1
     |    +-- likelihood